rtomik/k3s_ansible/readme.md

 ## Prerequisites

+- Linux system/vm/or WSL on Windows where you can clone the repo.
 - Ansible 2.9 or higher
 - Nodes with installed Ubuntu 24.04
 - SSH access to all nodes (ssh keys to root)